MaxLell/Pacman_Business_Card/Documentation/Planning/Milestones/MS - Pacman Game can be played on the host.md

 - Rendering of the game in Python
 - Sockets / Queues / Pipes für den Data Transfer (TBD)
 - Bash Script for launching the processes and setting up the communication between the scripts

+## 2.3 What are the Pacman Game Mechanics?

+## 2.4 Testing and Verification
+- I can play the game with a regular keyboard on my platform
+- Pacman can blink on the edges of the canvas.